Navigating the human and business impact of Covid-19

 Becoming an Intelligent Enterprise means shifting from top-down decision-making, empowering teams guided by purpose, driven by data, powered by technology and enabled by cloud for faster speed to market.
-It calls for razing rigid structures that emphasize territory and control and creating a porous organization with modules that plug and play.
+It calls for razing rigid structures and creating a porous organization with modules that plug and play.
 The Intelligent Enterprise is capable of dynamic self-management and continual adaptation.
 It is built for agility, resiliency and growth.

 Adopting a distributed global services model can also help large organizations across industries—from oil and gas to communications and media—to diffuse enterprise risk.
-And automating routine tasks with human+machine models, where everyone is a knowledge worker, can also help to serve businesses now, and to position them for growth post-COVID-19.
+Automating routine tasks with human+machine models, where everyone is a knowledge worker, can also help to serve businesses now, and to position them for growth post-COVID-19.

 Building the resources to seize new opportunities